-Although controller firmware version 06.16.xx.xx supports DS4000 storage subsystem attachment to a NetWare host, Storage Manager 9.16 is not currently supported on NetWare management stations.
+Although controller firmware version 06.16.xx.xx and later supports DS4000 storage subsystem attachment to a NetWare host, Storage Manager host software version 9.16 and later is not currently available on NetWare management stations.

-To manage a DS4000 storage subsystem with controller firmware 6.16.xx.xx that is connected to a NetWare host server, you must install the Windows version of the Storage Manager 9.16 SMclient program in a Microsoft Windows management station, and make an out-of-band management connection to the DS4000 storage subsystem.
-See the appropriate sections in this document for procedures that describe how to install the SMclient program in a Windows management station.
+To manage a DS4000 storage subsystem with controller firmware 6.16.xx.xx and later that is connected to a NetWare host server, you must install the Windows version of the Storage Manager version 9.16 and later client program in a Microsoft Windows management station, and make an out-of-band management connection to the DS4000 storage subsystem.
+See the appropriate sections in this document for procedures that describe how to install the Storage Manager client program in a Windows management station.